segersniels/supdock-go/README.md

-  ssh               SSH into a container history           See the history of an image env               See the environment variables of a running container
+  ssh               SSH into a container history           See the history of an image env               See the environment variables of a running container latest, update    Update to the latest version of supdock
 ```

 ## Why a Go version?